sujancse/laravel-elasticsearch/readme.md

-# Laravel application for testing purposes only
+# Laravel-elasticsearch application for testing purposes only